Edmonds College Logo

 Credits: 5.0

-Introduction to family support framework; concepts and professional skills in the field of prevention.
-Includes theory, evidence based methods and practices, common prevention activities and successful strategies for working with community organizations, families and systems using empowerment model.
+Introduction to best practices in family support, concepts and professional skills in the field of prevention.
+Includes theory, evidence based methods and practices, common prevention approaches, and strategies for working with community organizations, families, and systems.
 Prerequisite(s): ENGL 99 with a 2.0 or higher or placement in ENGL& 101.

 Course Level Objectives

-1. Identify risk, resiliency, and protective factors and processes in individuals, families, and communities impacted by unhealthy living patterns, social/emotional dysfunction, violence, or substance misuse.
+1. Identify risk, resiliency, and protective factors and processes in individuals, families, and communities.

 2. Describe various models of prevention and the steps in the prevention planning process.

-3. Identify and demonstrate application of criteria for evaluating success of prevention strategies and programs.
+3. Identify criteria for evaluating success of prevention strategies and programs.

-6. Describe the processes used to establish mutually respectful relationships with families and other community members.
+4. Describe the processes used to sensitively establish relationships with families and other community members.

-7. Describe and demonstrate, from a strengths-based perspective, a sensitivity to the cultural issues critical in the design and implementation of prevention activity, and tailor tasks specifically for efforts with diverse populations.
+5. Describe and demonstrate, from a strengths-based perspective, a sensitivity to the cultural issues critical in prevention design and implementation specifically for efforts with identified populations.

 SHS 107: Emotional Wellness